 The European Union and all its Member States are party to the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
-This important treaty entered into force for the EU on January 2011 and has guided the content of the European disability strategy 2010-2020.
+This important treaty has guided the content of the Strategy for the Rights of Persons of Disabilities 2021-2030 and its predecessor, the European Disability Strategy 2010-2020.

-- the European accessibility act, EU directive 2019/882 on the accessibility requirements of products and services
+- the European Accessibility Act, Directive (EU) 2019/882 on the accessibility requirements for some products and services

 - regulations on the Rights of Passengers with Reduced mobility in main modes of transport

-- EU directive 2016/2102 on the accessibility of website and mobile applications of public sector bodies
+- the Web Accessibility Directive, Directive (EU) 2016/2102 on the accessibility of websites and mobile applications of public sector bodies

 - EU parking card

 - Monitoring framework